RileyOsborne26/RileyOsborne26.github.io/project4.md

 [Back to Portfolio](./)

-Project 1 Title
+SWGOH User Profile Database
 ===============

 -   **Class: CSCI 419 Database Management**
 -   **Grade: ??B??**
--   **Language(s): **
+-   **Language(s): Oracle SQL**
 -   **Source Code Repository: This project does not have github source code as it was an oracle database application.
-For the link to the site login** click here [features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)
+For the link to the site login** [click here](https://iacademy2.oracle.com/ords/f?p=4550:1:573426648849:::::)
-    (Please [email me](mailto:rwosborne@csustudent.net?subject=GitHub%20Access) to request access.)
+    (Please [email me](mailto:rwosborne@csustudent.net?subject=GitHub%20Access) to request access credentials!)

 ## Project description